 Countywide, in 2008, the last presidential election year, about 26 percent of voters in Bennington county voted early.
 Statewide, about 29 percent of Vermonters pulled the levers early.

 Opinions are divided over what this means and what its effect might be.
-Some
+Some state and local officials are not too worried about the growing number of early voting, however.

 Rose Keogh, the town clerk of Sunderland, which has 54 absentee requests this year, said that she has seen a difference in the number of early voting, but is not surprised that it is happening.